Clinic Mastery Marketing

 Disclose fees and rebates the way patients want to see them.

 A clear fees page.
 Standard session fee.
 Medicare rebate amount with a Mental Health Care Plan.
-Out-of-pocket after rebate.
+Out of pocket after rebate.
 Cancellation policy.
 Any concession or sliding-scale options.
 Patients don't haggle when they understand the number.
 They convert.

 Respect AHPRA.
 Build trust without testimonials.